-In order to better understand the potential for sediment transport in the Morro Bay watershed, the Estuary Program compiles annual precipitation and stage data from a San Luis Obispo County gauging station at Canet Road2.
-This gauging station was established by the County in 1978, and established as a SSC monitoring location by the Estuary Program in 2007.
-The site is referenced throughout this report and previous reports, as Canet or site code CAN.
+In order to better understand the potential for sediment transport in the Morro Bay watershed, the Estuary Program compiles annual precipitation and stage data from a San Luis Obispo County gauging station at Canet Road.
+Rainfall and stage data from the county-maintained gauges are available for viewing and download from the County of San Luis Obispo's website.
+This gauging station was established by the County in 1978, and the Estuary Program established it as an SSC monitoring location in 2007.
+The site is referenced throughout this report as "Canet" or site code "CAN."